shubhamkumarjha123/py_codes/folder/Inner function.md

-# Make a inner fun
+# Make a inner func.

 ```python